 This successful man provided employment to his native town.

 Born in Ballina, Co.
-Mayo he was educated at the town’s National School plus St. Murdach’s Seminary in Ardnaree, Ballina.
+Mayo he was educated at the town’s Nation School also St. Murdach’s Seminary in Ardnaree, Ballina. [i]

-During 1900 Ruddy began a business of Wholesale and Retail Grocer and Provisions Merchant.
-Due to its success he moved to larger premises that in time expanded to include the manufacture and bottling of wines, beverages and mineral waters and spirits.
-Following this success Ruddy opened a Motor and Engineering store plus formed a lorry fleet.
+During 1900 Hugh Ruddy began a business of Wholesale & Retail Grocer also a Provisions Merchant.
+Due to its success he moved to larger Premises.
+This over time expanded to include the Manufacture & bottling of wines, beverages also mineral waters & spirits.
+Following that success Hugh Ruddy opened a Motor & Engineering Store.
+Later he formed a Lorry Fleet.
 He acted as Head of Ruddy & Co.
-It was also known as Ballina Mineral Water Company.
+(It was also known as Ballina Mineral Water Company.) [iii]

-Hugh Ruddy was a member of Ballina Chamber of Commerce, the Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
-He was Chairman from 1946 of the River Moy Harbour Commissioners.
+Hugh Ruddy was a Member of Ballina Chamber of Commerce, the Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
+He was Chairman from 1946 of the River Moy Harbour Commissioners. [iv]

-He won the title of All – Ireland Cycling Championship. [i]
+He won the title of All – Ireland Cycling Championship. [v]

 His daughter Maura inherited his business.
 She managed it while her husband John Feeney acted as PRO.
 (She had married the Mayo Nightingale John Feeney during 1932) [vi]

 Hugh Ruddy’s Company is listed among the Businesses in this link in ‘A Stoll Back in Time.’ [vii]

 The Company is listed among Mayo Companies at this link. [viii]